RibbonCommunications/webrtc-anonymous-ios-sdk/README.md

 ### Manual

-Alternatively *Kandy Link Anonymous iOS SDK* can be manually integrated to your project with the [followed steps](https://ribboncommunications.github.io/webrtc-anonymous-ios-sdk/tutorials/#/?id=manual-installation-after-v5170).
+Alternatively *WebRTC Anonymous iOS SDK* can be manually integrated to your project with the [followed steps](https://ribboncommunications.github.io/webrtc-anonymous-ios-sdk/tutorials/#/?id=manual-installation-after-v5170).

 ## Documentation